Camp FAQs

 How much does Rainbow Quest cost and what do I need to bring?

-Before the trip, you’ll receive a detailed packing list and videos to help you pack.
+When Rainbow Quest returns, participants will receive a detailed packing list and preparation information.
 Rainbow Camp® provides:

 • Canoe equipment (including lifejackets)